EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ~~~~~~~~~~~

 # Other Explicit TA Material
 TBD Currently the all EST specifications provide the /crts (or /cacerts) endpoint .
 A successful request from the client to this endpoint will be answered with a bag of certificates which is subsequently installed in the Explicit TA.
-Shoudl we optionally support new endpoints, e.g., /rpks and/or /psks, which would return a set or RPKs and PSKs to be installed in the Explicit TA.
+Should we optionally support new endpoints, e.g., /rpks and/or /psks, which would return a set or RPKs and PSKs to be installed in the Explicit TA?
 Support for this type of key material in the Explicit TA result in smaller messages sizes.

 --- fluff